 Group F: Netherlands, Japan, Sweden, Tunisia

-Winner: Netherlands Runner-up: Sweden Third (advances): Japan Out: Tunisia
+Third (advances): Japan

 The Netherlands have the most complete squad in this group: Gakpo, Simons, Timber, De Vrij.
 Koeman's system prioritizes control, and in a group where pressing intensity will be high, the team that manages the ball best will finish on top.
 Sweden are the pick for second â and the logic is tactical rather than reputational.
 They beat Poland 3-2 in the playoff final, play with a defensive structure that neutralizes more talented opponents, and have the kind of tournament discipline that rewards consistency over brilliance.
 Japan's 2022 wins over Germany and Spain came through explosive pressing in individual matches, but a three-game campaign against the Netherlands, Sweden, and Tunisia demands sustained performance rather than single-match intensity.
 Japan have the talent to top any group on their day, but their day may not come three times in a row.
 A third-place finish with enough points to advance is the likeliest outcome.
 Tunisia will be organized but lack the attacking quality to progress.